-I am the State Director for the Government of the Virgin Islands, Department of Planning and Natural Resources, Division of Fish and Wildlife.
-Our fisheries and wildlife staff across the U.S. Virgin Islands (St. Thomas, St. John, St. Croix) to conserve our natural resources and provide scientific experise within the GVI.
+I am the Director of the Government of the Virgin Islands' Department of Planning and Natural Resources - Division of Fish and Wildlife.
+Our fisheries and wildlife staff of about two dozen employees work across the U.S. Virgin Islands (St. Thomas, St. John, St. Croix) to conserve natural resources and provide scientific expertise to the GVI.

-My research integrates landscape and population modeling to inform conservation decision making.
+My research integrates landscape and population modeling to inform conservation decision making and is used to frame our work.
 I was inspired by Aldo Leopold, who famously wrote in A Sand County Almanac, 'To keep every cog and wheel is the first precaution of intelligent tinkering.'
-Thus my research program is driven by persistence and I optimistically believe that science can help answer the question, "Why do some species persist, while other closely related species go extinct?"
+Thus our research program is driven by persistence-related species' population goals, and I optimistically believe that science can help answer the question, "Why do some species persist, while other closely related species go extinct?"

 My ties remain strong with academic, federal, and non-profit research.
-My service to the research community includes acting as the Society for the Study of Amphibians and Reptiles' Conservation Committee co-chair, Partners for Amphibians and Reptiles Caribbean sub-chapter co-chair, and a Smithsonian Institution research collaborator.
-I review academic papers across biological disciplines.
+Service activities to the research community include acting as the Society for the Study of Amphibians and Reptiles' Conservation Committee co-chair, the Partners for Amphibians and Reptiles Caribbean sub-chapter co-chair, and a Smithsonian Institution research collaborator.
+I review academic papers across biological disciplines for journals.

 Mechanisms of persistence: